Bianca Andreescu: Juniors

 Andreescu had more success at the Grand Slam tournaments in 2016, but did not win any titles in singles or doubles at any level.
 As the top seed at the Australian Open in both singles and doubles, she withdrew from both events after two matches each because of recurring injuries involving her left adductor and right ankle, as well as a stress fracture in her foot.
 These injuries kept her out for six months.
 Andreescu returned to competition at Wimbledon, where she lost in the third round.
-At the US Open, she had her best run at a Grand Slam event to date, reaching the semifinals in singles where she lost to Day.
+At the US Open, she had her best run at a major event to date, reaching the semifinals in singles where she lost to Day.
 The last two junior events of Andreescu's career came in 2017 at the Grand Slam tournaments.
 She matched her best Grand Slam result in singles at the Australian Open, where she was defeated by Rebeka Masarova in the semifinals.
 She then made it to the quarterfinals of the French Open at her last singles event, losing to Claire Liu.
-Nonetheless, Andreescu won the Grand Slam doubles titles at both of these tournaments with Carson Branstine.
-The pair defeated the Polish team of Maja Chwalińska and Iga Świątek in the Australian Open final, and the Russian team of Olesya Pervushina and Anastasia Potapova in the French Open final.
-With their French Open title, Andreescu and Branstine became the first Canadian team to win a Grand Slam girls' doubles title.
+Nonetheless, Andreescu won the major doubles titles at both of these tournaments with Carson Branstine.
+The pair defeated the Polish team of Maja Chwalińska and Iga Świątek in the Australian Open final, and the Russian pair of Olesya Pervushina and Anastasia Potapova in the French Open final.
+With their French Open title, Andreescu and Branstine became the first Canadian team to win a major girls' doubles title.

-Professional career
+Professional

-2015–18: First ITF titles, WTA doubles final
+2015–18: ITF titles, WTA Tour doubles final

 Andreescu began playing on the ITF Circuit in July 2015.
-She finished runner-up to No. 155 Alexa Glatch in her professional tournament, a $25k event in Gatineau.
+She finished runner-up to No. 155 Alexa Glatch in her professional tournament, a 25k event in Gatineau.
 She was given wildcards into qualifying at the Canadian Open in 2015 and 2016, but was unable to qualify.
 Andreescu missed most of the first half of 2016 due to injury.
 When she returned, she had success at ITF events in Canada.
 She won her first ITF titles in singles and doubles at the August 2016 event in Gatineau, winning the doubles with junior rival Robillard-Millette.
-In October, she finished runner-up in both the singles and doubles events at the higher-level $50k Challenger de Saguenay, again partnering with Robillard-Millette.
-During the singles event, she defeated No. 113 Jennifer Brady in a third-set tiebreak in the semifinals before losing to No. 111, CiCi Bellis, in the final.
+In October, she finished runner-up in both the singles and doubles events at the higher-level 50k Challenger de Saguenay, again partnering with Robillard-Millette.
+During the singles event, she defeated No. 113 Jennifer Brady in a third-set tiebreak in the semifinals, before losing to No. 111, CiCi Bellis, in the final.